-The family contribution shown on the award letter is based on Wesleyan's evaluation of the financial circumstances of the family.
+The family contribution shown on the award offer is based on Wesleyan's evaluation of the financial circumstances of the family.
 Wesleyan University utilizes the College Board's Institutional Methodology (IM) analysis in the determination of financial need for institutional funding.
 In many cases, this evaluation can result in a different Expected Family Contribution (EFC) than the Federal Methodology (FM) analysis in the determination of financial need for federal funding.
 Once the calculated family contribution is determined, this figure is subtracted from the total cost of attendance to determine a student's need.
 Financial need ordinarily is met through a combination of grants, loans and work.
 All grants and loans are credited directly to the student's account to offset the tuition, residential comprehensive fee, and other direct charges on the account.
-Students and parents should refer to the award notification and to the worksheet at the end of this guide to assist them with determining the amount that will need to be paid to Wesleyan directly.
+Students and parents should refer to the award notification to assist them with determining the amount that will need to be paid to Wesleyan directly.